iamsouravganguli/tos-cli/README.md

-## Own-Cli
+## tos-cli

-**Own-Cli** is a command-line interface (CLI) tool for generating project templates.
+**tos-cli** is a command-line interface (CLI) tool for generating project templates.
 It provides an interactive and customizable way to create projects with ease.

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)